marcomaggi/mmck-template/README.md

 depends upon the package MMCK Checks.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
-The  package relies on `pkg-config` to find the dependencies installed on the system.

-The last time  the maintainer bothered to update this  paragraph: he had tested CHICKEN 5.0.0.
+This package  should work  with CHICKEN  version 5+;  the last  time the maintainer  bothered to  update this  paragraph: he  had tested  CHICKEN 5.1.0.

 ## License